redrocket-ctf/redrocket_blog/_posts/2017-11-20-HXPCTF-Ouchenticated.md

     print('The flag is: {}'.format(open('flag.txt').read().strip()))
 ```

-The program tries to implement an authenticated encryption system using AES-128 in counter mode using a CRC-32 "MAC", a random 16 bytes MAC key and a random 16 bytes encryption key.
+The program tries to implement an authenticated encryption system using AES-128 in counter mode, a CRC-32 "MAC", a random 16 bytes MAC key and a random 16 bytes encryption key.

 The service issues an encrypted version of the JSON object ```{'admin': 0}```.
 The goal is, to change the value of the admin attribute to something that is true in Python terms.
 In other words: we have to manipulating the given cipher text to decrypt to ```{'admin': 1}```.